-What makes Portugal’s beaches remarkable is not just their beauty, but their variation.
+What also makes Portugal’s beaches remarkable is their variation.
 Within a single journey, you move between drama and stillness, between wide Atlantic exposure and sheltered coves that feel half-hidden.
-The experience shifts constantly, and so do you, adjusting to light, to wind, the particular texture of each place.
+The experience shifts constantly, and so do you, adjusting to light, wind, and the particular texture of each coastline.

 Below is our pick of Portugal’s best beaches.